-Frequent fixed term exclusions can result in permanent exclusion from school.
+Frequent suspensions can result in permanent exclusion from school.
 Permanent exclusions can also be issued for carrying an illegal weapon or drugs on to school site, violence, abuse, persistent bullying or assault against another pupil or member of staff and persistent refusal to follow school rules.

-Although the school will do all it can to avoid permanently excluding a pupil the Headteacher may permanently exclude a pupil for:
+Although the school will do all it can to avoid permanently excluding a pupil, the Headteacher may permanently exclude a pupil for:

-- Persistent or serious non-compliance with the Behaviour Policy. - Where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others. - A serious first or 'one off' offence (see below).
+- Persistent or serious non-compliance with the Positive Behaviour, Attitudes and Relationship Policy. - Where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others. - A serious first or 'one off' offence (see below).